r-hub/proposal/proposal.md

 ### Solaris builds (week 20)

-We will look into having Solaris slaves.
+We will look into having Solaris workers.
 This is really only important for packages with compiled code.
 It is also non-trivial, for two reasons.
 First, Jenkins does not officially support since late 2014.
 Second, ideally we would need Solaris Sparc as well, as it has a different byte-order than